PugQn/CourseDirectory/README.md

 was to be done in pairs, however, due to my partner's health issues, I made a solo attempt at the project.
 As such, only lecturer side functions are complete.

-I have amended the project to remove server-side storage and retrival as the server was provided by the university and I am no longer a student there.
-Only data permanance is affected.
-The functionality of the site is still intact.
-All JSON has been removed.
+I have not yet amended the project to remove server-side storage and retrival.
+As the server was provided by the university and I am no longer a student there the server may not still be active.

 The Scenario given was as follows (edited):